jgorman/rails_ubuntu/README.md

 ```
 # passenger-status
 ----------- Application groups -----------
-/home/vagrant/activity-timer/current (production):
+/home/deploy/activity-timer/current (production):
-  App root: /home/vagrant/activity-timer/current
+  App root: /home/deploy/activity-timer/current
   Requests in queue: 0
-  * PID: 14759   Sessions: 1       Processed: 6       Uptime: 26m 43s
+  * PID: 11517   Sessions: 0       Processed: 2       Uptime: 4s
-    CPU: 0%      Memory  : 105M    Last used: 15m 34s ago
+    CPU: 13%     Memory  : 35M     Last used: 4s ago
 ```

-You can also restart the application after making changes.
+You can ask passenger to restart the application after making changes.

 ```
-# passenger-config restart-app /home/vagrant/activity-timer/current
+# passenger-config restart-app /
 Restarting /home/vagrant/activity-timer/current (production)
 ```

-When in doubt, restart nginx again.
+When in doubt, restart nginx again which will completely reload and restart passenger since passenger is running inside of nginx as a loadable module.
 This the most reliable way to reset everything for a fresh start.